Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective: Access AI

 \textbf{Unique advantages of using wireless AI techniques: }Recently, AI techniques such as ML and DL have been adopted as a promising tool to facilitate CSI acquisition in wireless communications.
 For example, AI potentially lowers the complexity and latency for CSI acquisition tasks such as CSI feedback and CSI sensing.
 Particularly, it is shown that a deep neural network with online learning is able to facilitate the parameter tuning and expedite the convergence rate, which improves the estimation of CSI without occupation of uplink bandwidth resource \cite{62}.

-\textbf{Recent works: } There are a number of studies working on ML and DL techniques for CSI acquisition. \begin{itemize} \item ML-based CSI acquisition: The work in \cite{64} introduces a ML-based CSI acquisition architecture for massive MIMO with frequency division duplex (FDD).
+\textbf{Recent works: } {There are a number of studies working on AI/ML techniques for CSI acquisition.} \begin{itemize} \item {Conventional AI/ML-based CSI acquisition:} The work in \cite{64} introduces a ML-based CSI acquisition architecture for massive MIMO with frequency division duplex (FDD).
 The learning algorithm is divided into three steps: offline regression model training, online CSI estimation, and online CSI prediction by using linear regression (LR) and support vector regression (SVR).
 The proposed ML solution enables each user to estimate the downlink channel separately and then feed back the estimated low dimension channel to the base station based on the simple codebook method, which reduces the overhead of uplink feedback.
 Another work in \cite{67} is also related to CSI estimation.
 It provides a ML-based time division duplex (TDD) scheme in which CSI can be estimated via a ML-based predictor instead of conventional pilot-based channel estimator.
-Here, two ML-based structures are built to improve the CSI prediction, namely, CNN combined with autoregressive (AR) predictor and autoregressive network with exogenous inputs, which can improve the prediction accuracy, and alleviate overheads of channel estimation. \item DL-based CSI acquisition: DL has been also widely used in CSI acquisition tasks.
-As an example, the authors in \cite{69} introduce CsiNet, a novel DL-enabled CSI sensing and recovery mechanism that learns to effectively use channel structure from training samples.
+Here, two ML-based structures are built to improve the CSI prediction, namely, a CNN combined with autoregressive (AR) predictor and autoregressive network with exogenous inputs.
+This advanced ML-CNN model can improve the prediction accuracy and save 77\% in learning overhead, but its training may become unstable in dynamic scenarios with high user mobility and varying CSI datasets. \item {Advanced AI/ML-based CSI acquisition:} The authors in \cite{69} introduce CsiNet, a novel CNN-enabled CSI sensing and recovery mechanism that learns to effectively use channel structure from training samples.
 In CsiNet, the recent and popular CNNs are explored for the encoder (CSI sensing) and decoder (recovery network) so that they can exploit spatial local correlation by enforcing a local connectivity pattern among the neurons of adjacent layers.
 To compress CSI in massive MIMO system, a multiple-rate compressive sensing neural network framework is proposed in \cite{70}.
 The key focus is on the investigation of CSI reconstruction accuracy and feasibility at the user equipments (UE) for the CSI feedback problem by using a DL-based network architecture, called CsiNet+.
 This framework not only enhances reconstruction accuracy but also decreases storage space at the UE, thus enhancing the system feasibility.
 The authors in \cite{71} also propose a convolutional DL architecture, called DeepCMC, for efficient compression of the channel gain matrix to alleviate the significant CSI feedback load in massive MIMO systems.
 The proposed scheme is composed of fully convolutional layers followed by quantization and entropy coding blocks for better CSI estimation under low feedback rates.
+However, the proposed DL algorithm requires lengthy learning parameter estimation and requires huge training datasets (80000 realizations).